-At least once every 3 years, IDA will review this Code.
+IDA will review this Code once every three years after the issuance of the Code.
 IDA intends to conduct the next triennial review three years after the Effective Date of this Code, whereby IDA will eliminate or modify provisions that it determines, based on experience and the growth and development of competition, are no longer necessary.
 IDA also will make any other changes necessary to achieve the goals of this Code.